-The face value of each Equity Share is ₹10 and the Offer Price at the lower end of the Price Band is ₹752 per Equity Share and at the higher end of the Price Band was ₹792 per Equity Share.
-The Anchor Investor Offer Price was ₹792 per Equity Share.
+The face value of each Equity Share is $\gtrless 10$ and the Offer Price at the lower end of the Price Band is $\gtrless [\bullet]$ per Equity Share and at the higher end of the Price Band is $\gtrless [\bullet]$ per Equity Share.
+The Anchor Investor Offer Price is $\gtrless [\bullet]$ per Equity Share.

-The Price Band and the minimum Bid Lot size for the Offer was decided by our Company and the Selling Shareholders in consultation with the BRLMs, and advertised in all editions of English national daily newspaper, Financial Express, all editions of Hindi national daily newspaper, Jansatta and all editions of the Marathi daily newspaper, Navshakti, Marathi being the regional language of Maharashtra, where our Registered and Corporate Office is located, each with wide circulation, at least two Working Days prior to the Bid/Offer Opening Date and were made available to the Stock Exchange for the purpose of uploading the same on their websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, was pre-filled in the Bid cum Application Forms available on the website of the Stock Exchange.
+The Price Band and the minimum Bid Lot size for the Offer will be decided by our Company and the Selling Shareholders in consultation with the BRLMs, and advertised in all editions of English national daily newspaper, Financial Express, all editions of Hindi national daily newspaper, Jansatta and all editions of the Marathi daily newspaper, Navshakti Marathi being the regional language of Maharashtra, where our Registered and Corporate Office is located, each with wide circulation, at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchange for the purpose of uploading the same on their websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre-filled in the Bid cum Application Forms available on the website of the Stock Exchange.